Applications for 2017 intake via E12 will open on 20 July 2016

 - You can then apply, by filling out the E12 application form online.
 A selection panel will review your application and you may be asked to attend an interview for some courses.

 - If your application is successful, you will receive an early conditional offer.
-As long as you meet the E12 ATAR cut-offs in your HSC exams and relevant subject bands, you will receive a formal offer through UAC for the course you have chosen, in the early January offer round.
+As long as you meet the E12 ATAR cut-offs in your HSC exams and have completed any relevant subjects, you will receive a formal offer through UAC for the course you have chosen, in the early January offer round.

 A message to Aboriginal and Torres Strait Islander students